 In addition to these features, you can adjust the investment weights in your target portfolio, if you don’t want to invest in an area of the world, for example, or have too much of one kind of investment elsewhere and want more diversification.

 The robo-advisor monitors your portfolio daily and automatically rebalances it if it moves more than 3 percent away from your target allocation.
 Betterment generally tries to avoid selling to rebalance and instead uses cash flows (deposits, for instance) to top off the lagging allocation.

 Betterment offers fractional fund purchases, not something that every robo-advisor does, allowing you to put your whole deposit to work immediately rather than having it sit around until you can buy a full share.
 You’ll be able to buy in increments as small as one-millionth of a share.

 Since you can buy in smaller increments, fractional shares allow you to keep the allocations in your financial plan on track and can help make tax-loss harvesting more efficient, too.

 If you’re looking for a low-cost robo-advisor, Betterment’s digital plan is a solid choice on that front.
-With an expense ratio of 0.25 percent, the digital plan hits the industry standard, and is still cheaper than a traditional human advisor (who often charges around 1 percent) while offering features (such as tax-loss harvesting) that these advisors would be hard-pressed to provide.
+With a management fee of 0.25 percent, the digital plan hits the industry standard, and is still cheaper than a traditional human advisor (who often charges around 1 percent) while offering features (such as tax-loss harvesting) that these advisors would be hard-pressed to provide.